marcosborges1/reactnd-project-myreads-starter/README.md

 ## More information

-More information can be acessed in starter template base [Udacity's](https://github.com/udacity/reactnd-project-myreads-starter).
+More information can be accessed on the basis of [Udacity's](https://github.com/udacity/reactnd-project-myreads-starter) initial base model.